Year 2018: ExPloring Europe and beyond

 Traveling costs, which means mostly train and bus tickets, fuel and car repairs, sum up to 2 362 €, so 6,5 € per day.
 Most of the flights this year were covered by our travel partner airBaltic, and the flights to Moscow and Siberia by Follow Up Siberia project.
 Fitness costs, alias entrance fees to gyms, add up to 156 €, so 13 euros per month.
 Other costs, 992 €, include dental operations (460 €), some clothes and shoes, entrance fees to sights, supplies and toiletries.

 In addition to these costs of traveling and living abroad, there are the so called fixed costs, in total 864 €.
 This sum consists of travel and health insurances (402 €), insurances and taxes of our car (223 €), phone bills (116 €) and membership fees to Trusted Housesitters and Couch Surfing (124 €).
 Adding up everything together, the price tag of our nomad year was 14 724 €, so in average 1 227 € per month or 40,3 € per day for 2 of us.
 This means we managed to maintain our long term budget target of 50 € per day very well.
 Check out also our monthly cost summaries and travel cost posts from different countries on the finances page.

-On the revenue side, we have got rental income from our apartment in Finland and earnings from working in the music festival in Finland, as well as from customer projects for Finnish companies.
+On the revenue side, we have got rental income from our apartment in Finland and earnings from working in the music festival in Finland, as well as from location independent customer projects for Finnish companies.
 On top of that we have had some investment income.
 These sum up to roughly 15 000 €, which means that we earned enough to cover our travel and living costs.
 On the other hand, we still have quite hefty mortgage to be shortened monthly.
 Our aim is to keep costs and earnings in balance, so that we don’t need to use our savings for living.